Why is it important to know how to regrow food from scraps?

 Leeks, Scallions, Spring Onions, and Fennel

-Leeks, scallions, spring onions, and fennel are really easy to regrow.
-Simply put the bulbs in a glass and fill it with enough water to cover the bulb.
-Place the glass in a window that has plenty of sunlight and they’ll start growing in a few days.
+Leeks, scallions, spring onions, and fennel are easy to regrow.
+Put the bulbs in a glass and fill it with enough water to cover their bulb.
+Place the glass in a window with plenty of sunlight, and it’ll start growing in a few days.

 Make sure that you change the water every few days.

 Celery, bok choy, romaine lettuce, and cabbage can all be regrown from the root end of the plant.
 Place the root end into 1/2 inch of water and then put it in the sun.
 Make sure you mist the top to keep it moist.

 After a week or so, you can plant it into a pot or the ground.
 Make sure the soil stays moist until the plant fully takes root.
 After several weeks, the plant will be ready to harvest.